machine-learning-apps/ml-template-azure/README.md

 A service principal (SP) needs to be generated for authentication and getting access to your Azure subscription.
 We suggest adding a service principal with contributor rights to a new resource group or to the one where you have deployed your existing Azure Machine Learning workspace.

-Navigate to the [Azure Portal](portal.azure.com) to find the details of your resource group or workspace.
+Navigate to the [Azure Portal](https://www.portal.azure.com/) to find the details of your resource group or workspace.
 Create a Machine Learning workspace if you haven't already.

-To check ownership of your workspace, enter your workspace, navigate to Access Control(IAM) on the left hand column.
+**Note:** To check ownership of your workspace, enter your workspace, navigate to Access Control(IAM) on the left hand column.
 In the box titled *'Add a role assignment'*, you need to be able to click *'Add'*.
 If you can't, you are not owner of your workspace and will not be able to create a service principal.

 ![Alt text](/docs/images/workspace-permissions.png "Workspace Permissions")

 We suggest using the AZ CLI to create your SP auth.
+[Additional Service Principal instructions can be found here](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb
+), in the section titled 'Service Principal Authentication'

 You will need these three things:

-**{service-principal-name}** = user-defined name for your service principal (e.g.workspacename_SPauth)
+- **{service-principal-name}** = user-defined name for your service principal (e.g.workspacename_SPauth)

-**{subscription-id}** = *Workspace > Overview > subscription ID*
+- **{subscription-id}** = *Workspace > Overview > subscription ID*

-**{resource-group}**= *Workspace > Overview > resource group*
+- **{resource-group}**= *Workspace > Overview > resource group*

 ![Alt text](/docs/images/workspace-overview.png "Workspace Overview")